hclim0213/SAGE-Amine/README.md

 These generated amines are then evaluated using multiple QSPR models to assess key physicochemical properties relevant to CO2 absorption.

 # Notes
-This is additional supplementary data in "Extension of Scoring-Assisted Generative Exploration for Amines (SAGE-Amine) and Its Application to Amine Design for CO2 Absorption"
+This is additional supplementary data in "SAGE-Amine: Generative Amine Design with Multi-Property Optimization for Efficient CO2 Capture"
-All source codes would be uploaded after acceptance.

 # Prerequisites
 * LINUX/UNIX Cluster Machines (Ubuntu 20.04)